“Flashlight: A mechanical device used by people to carry around dead batteries.”

 - Water resistance: Waterproof flashlights are a must, especially if you’re a hiker, camper, or fisherman.
 Three ratings are used to demonstrate waterproof ratings, with testing performed after impact testing.
 An IPX4 rated flashlight is simply splash-resistant; IPX7 lights are good for temporary water immersion for up to 30 minutes at a depth of 1m; an IPX8 rated flashlight can withstand submersion for up to 4 hours at the specified depth.

-- Run time: The measurement in hours of how long it takes the amount of light produced by the flashlight to drop to 10% of the rated output (using new batteries).
-Sometimes represented by a graph, this measure is commonly given for each light setting available with the unit tested.
+- Run-time: The measurement in hours of how long it takes the amount of light produced by the flashlight to drop to 10% of the rated output (using new batteries).
+Sometimes represented by a graph, this measure is commonly given for each light setting available with the tested unit.
 Smaller, single-battery flashlights generally have shorter run times.
 Larger lights with specialized rechargeable batteries last longer – some up to several days on low power settings.

 Remember – when comparing flashlights, it is important to check that the lumen rating follows the ANSI FL1 standard for all units being evaluated.